While the financial markets are collapsing . . .

 You can't "beat" the market, so join it!
 For just $47 you can make yourself a partner in reliable businesses that share their profits with you.

 My mother's gathered gold eggs for over fifty years.
-She raised two demanding children that way, and now that we're out of her hair, has a nice lifestyle.
+She raised two demanding children that way, and now we're out of her hair, has a nice lifestyle.
 She spends her time reading catalogs, not annual reports.
-She watches movies on TV, not Moneyline.
+She watches movies on cable TV, not Moneyline.
 She goes on cruises with friends and flies to visit her grandchildren.
 You too can join in the fun.

 My Personal, "Delighted or Else," Guarantee to You